 Have you tried a store-bought toaster waffle recently?
 Let me tell you, even with all that childhood nostalgia wrapped up around them, they are not good.
 So cardboardy!
 That chemical after taste!
 And, they make your teeth feel weird... what is that?!
 Our juvenile tastebuds did not know what's what.

 Luckily, I know a secret.
 The schmeggo toaster waffle people would not want you to know this, but folks, you can MAKE YOUR OWN TOASTER WAFFLES!

 It gets better: you can make your homemade toaster waffles with delicious, good for you, recognizable, real-food ingredients.
-AND, you can make then in advance, pop them into the freezer, and then come Christmas morning all you need to do is drop your waffles into the toaster - from frozen - and *poof!* your Christmas morning breakfast is done did.
+AND, you can make then in advance, pop them into the freezer, and then come breakfast time all you need to do is drop your waffles into the toaster - from frozen - and *poof!* your breakfast is done did.

 How do you like them waffles?

 Let's talk specifically about these waffles, because these aren't ordinary waffles.
 Nope.
 These are Spiced Sweet Potato Waffles, and folks, they are delicious.

 - Sweet potato purée --> perfect if you have some leftover from making vegan sweet potato casserole or sweet potato pudding.

 - Whole wheat flour --> I use white whole wheat or whole wheat pastry flour for a lighter waffle.

 - Eggs --> To bind these beauties together.

 - Molasses --> For that gingerbread spice thang.